Patrickskiba/personal-site/about.md

 ## My Hobbies and Interests

 #### Technology Related:
-- Vim, paricularly [Neovim](https://neovim.io/), is my editor of choice at home.
+- Emacs, is my editor of choice at home.
 It is an editor so powerful that you can learn something new each day and still have so much more to learn.
 - I keep many notes to stay organized, my primary tool for this is [Org-mode](https://orgmode.org/).
 Due to its lack of portability, I maintain a companion app called [Web-org](https://github.com/Patrickskiba/weborg) that I hope will one day surpass similar projects currently available.
 - I enjoy learning about Unix and how to use standard Unix utilities such as awk, sed, and grep.
 As a Linux and Mac user, being familar with your system and the software that comes with it is very useful.